bibek22/blog/content/python-how-to.md

 Slug: learn-python-for-beginners
 Summary: [to be edited] Are you a beginner programmer or know nothing about programming but want to learn ?
 Have you heard about `python` before and wondered what the fuss was about? **Continue reading** if you want to learn one of the most popular programming language right now from the very basics.

+*Note: This is a direct export of jupyter notebook I made for a one day workshop on python I did.
+This needs editing.
+I might come back to it at some point in the future.*

 # Introduction to Programming in Python

 Let's skip the part where I talk about what programming is and why it is important.
 Python is a right programming language to pick as a beginner for a lot of reasons which you will understand for yourselves a bit later.